UnixJunkie/SEED/docs/source/tutorials.rst

 Tutorials
 =========

-Tutorials for preparing the inputs.
+Tutorials for preparing the input files.

 .. toctree::
    :maxdepth: 2

    tutorials/preparation

-Analysis of the output of a SEED run.
+Analysis of the outputs of a SEED run.

 .. toctree::
   :maxdepth: 2

   tutorials/output

-Test cases on relevant examples from literarure.
+Test cases on relevant examples from literature.

 .. toctree::
    :maxdepth: 2